UnionOfRAD/li3_behaviors/README.md

    // ...
 ```

-The behaviors trait also makes some static methods available in the model,
+The `Behaviors` trait also makes some static methods available in the model,
 which allows to manage behaviors as follows.

 ```php